danywalls/edgar-accordion/README.md

 ---
 # edgar-accordion

-This is a project using [WebComponents](https://developer.mozilla.org/en-US/docs/Web/Web_Components) .
+This project was build project using [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) .
 You can see full source code at https://github.com/danywalls/edgar-accordion.

 *Note that you will need to have [Node.js](https://nodejs.org) installed.*